Convert 55 Fahrenheit To Celsius

 A Deeper Dive into the Formula: Why 5/9?

 The fractional multiplier 5/9 might seem arbitrary, but it's directly related to the difference in the size of the degrees between the two scales.
-Remember, there are 180 degrees between the freezing and boiling points of water on the Fahrenheit scale and 100 degrees on the Celsius scale.
-The ratio between these is 100/180, which simplifies to 5/9.
-This ratio is the fundamental conversion factor.
+On top of that, remember, there are 180 degrees between the freezing and boiling points of water on the Fahrenheit scale and 100 degrees on the Celsius scale.
+That's why the ratio between these is 100/180, which simplifies to 5/9.
+In practice, this ratio is the fundamental conversion factor.
 Subtracting 32 aligns the zero points of the scales before applying this ratio.

 Practical Applications and Real-World Examples